y22k/secure-untraceable-mobile-guide/README.md

   * You should now be able to place normal calls over an TLS+SRTP connection to your gateway
 * Remember that iOS is not open source so you are putting a considerable amount of faith in Apple’s good will.
 * This is a good source for iOS OPSEC https://yawnbox.com/2016/06/29/iphone-opsec-guide/
+### SIM Card
+* Buy a high capacity 4G LTE sim card in cash from a store
 ### Mobile Router
 * Buy a mobile router in cash from a store.
 Preferably one with an Ethernet connection, that you can connect to over USB-C to Ethernet adapter, so you don’t leak WiFi metadata.
 This is a good example: https://www.amazon.com/Huawei-E5770s-320-Mobile-Hotspot-globally/dp/B014RA2QE6/ref=sr_1_1?ie=UTF8&qid=1528719097&sr=8-1&keywords=e5770
 * Set up should be fairly straight forward and is detailed in the User Manual
-### SIM Card
-* Buy a high capacity 4G LTE sim card in cash from a store
+* Insert SIM card
+* Connect mobile device to mobile router through WiFi or Ethernet to USB-C adapter
-### VPN
+* Connect to VPN
-* Setup through Tor and buy with Bitcoin, Monero, Zcash, or Giftcard. https://www.privacytools.io/ has a list of good VPN providers.
+* Profit!